 The declining political influence of the House of Orange in the new Dutch Republic caused the replacement of orange by red in the Dutch flag.
 This political struggle was the driving force to replace orange by red in the Dutch flag.

 The House of Orange had limited political influence for the next two centuries in The Republic of the Seven Netherlands.
-When the Kingdom of The Netherlands was formed in 1815, a descendant of William of Orange became the first King of The Netherlands.
-However, the role of the Dutch King was a symbolic role of uniting the nation rather than a role with political influence.
+When the Kingdom of The Netherlands was formed in 1815, a member of the House of Orange became the first King of The Netherlands.
+However, the role of the Dutch King was symbolic of uniting the nation rather than a role with political influence.

 On the birthdays of the House of Orange members, The Dutch still celebrate their Royal Family by flying an orange pennant above their national flag.
 That is an excellent example of a typical Dutch compromise to keep everybody happy on the politically sensitive issue of the color of the Dutch national flag’s top stripe.